 Once the A.O. is finalized and agreed upon, a written Memorandum of Agreement is drawn up by the seller’s agent, which includes the terms of the A.O.
 This is then shared with the seller and buyer and their respective agents and attorneys.

-Based on the MoA, the seller’s attorney will draft a contract of sale to be delivered to your attorney, together with legal documentation for the property, such title deeds, survey reports, certificate of occupancy etc.
+Based on the MoA, the seller’s attorney will draft a contract of sale to be delivered to the buyer’s attorney, together with legal documentation for the property, such as title deeds, survey reports, certificate of occupancy etc.

-Once signed, they are usually returned to the seller’s attorney with a 10% contract deposit (down payment), which is held in escrow until closing.
+Once signed, they contract is returned to the seller’s attorney with a 10% contract deposit (down payment), which is held in escrow until closing.

-Once in contract, your attorney will undertake a title search of the property on your behalf.
+Once in contract, the buyer’s attorney will undertake a title search of the property on their client’s behalf.
 A title insurance policy will be drawn up to protect the lender (and the buyer, if so wished) in the event a title problem arises in the future.
 This will also be accompanied with a property tax search, a violations search (required by the lender), and a survey inspection.
-If the existing survey is problematic, or doesn’t exist, it is typically the buyer’s responsibility to pay for a new survey.
+If the existing survey is problematic, or doesn’t exist, it is typically the buyer’s

 A final walk-through of the property is performed just prior to closing, usually on or close to the scheduled day of cloning.
 This is to confirm that there has been no additional damage since the inspection; that all included appliances are in acceptable order and that the property is actually vacant and acceptable clean.
-If there were a number of agreed upon inspection issues to be addressed, that required substantial work, it is advisable to do an additional walk-through a week prior.
+If there were a number of agreed upon inspection issues to be addressed, that required substantial work, the buyer is likely to want to do an additional walk-through a week prior.

 A closing date is scheduled once the contract conditions have been met in their entirety.
 This involves a meeting of all parties, which will include the seller, the buyer and their respective attorneys and agents, as well as the title company representative.
 Deeds, keys and checks are exchanged and all necessary documentation is signed and finalized.
-In advance of the meeting, your attorney will advise you of any certified checks required at closing.
+In advance of the meeting, your attorney will advise you of all costs required at closing.

 Disclaimer: The information above is only intended as a summary guide and not as a comprehensive treatise on the process of buying property.
 It is essential that you retain and consult appropriate and qualified legal representation to guide you throughout the process once you decide to proceed.